alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 ### First unit test

-After plan the test, you can implement with Junit and EasyMock.
-A Test with `Junit 5` can be created with a Class that had `@Test` above a method.
+After plan the test, develop it with Junit and EasyMock.
+We can create a Test with `Junit 5` with a Class that had `@Test` above a method.
 So, the method annotated is the first scenario.

 **GenerateCertificateTest**